clayne/hacktical-c/set/README.md

 }
 ```

-Most of the weight is pulled by `hc_set_index()`; which returns an index for a key, and optionally sets a flag if the key is in the set.
+Most of the weight is pulled by `hc_set_index()`; which returns the index for a key, and optionally sets a flag if the key is in the set.

 ```C
 size_t hc_set_index(struct hc_set *s, void *key, bool *ok) {